 Review rates on our Parking & Transportation page or dial (800) 642-1978, option 1.

 The Big Blue Deck is closest to the North Terminal and the McNamara Garage is closest to the McNamara Terminal.
 Each parking garage is connected to a terminal via a temperature-controlled skywalk bridge.

-If you used a credit card to enter, you will use the same credit card to exit the parking facility.
-If you need assistance, request to speak to a Manager.
+If a credit card was used to enter, it is necessary to use the same credit card to exit the parking facility.
+For assistance, request to speak to a manager.

 Free parking is offered to State of Michigan residents with a handicap placard and free parking sticker.

 Free motorcycle parking is permitted just inside the McNamara Garage, Level 2 entry on the International Arrivals level.

 Parking is available on a first come, first serve basis.
 Parking status is available on our website or via phone at (800) 642-1978, option 3.

 Please call (800) 642-1978, option 2, or visit the Parking section of our website to request a copy of the receipt.

 Valet parking is offered at the McNamara Garage.
 Enter the garage on the departures level and stay to the right.
 Take the ramp down one level and enter the valet area on the left.